Chess Assistant 17 & Chess Assistant 17 PRO

 As a result, we now have 525 tablebases of the 4 vs. 3 type and 350 tablebases of the 5 vs. 2 type.
 The calculations for 6 pieces playing against a lone king weren’t done because the outcome is rather obvious.

 The total volume of all tablebases is 140 000 gigabytes, which is obviously too much for personal computers.
 Lomonosov Tablebases will be accessible online from the Aquarium interface and on the chessok.com website.
 All users of ChessOK Aquarium, Houdini Aquarium and Chess Assistant products get free access to the service for the period specified in their product description.

 So what have we found in the tablebases?

 The most popular question would probably be about the longest mating position for 7 pieces.
-Well, we actually found the answer a couple of years ago, when we have just started developing the algorithm.
+Well, we actually found the answer several years ago, when we have just started developing the algorithm.

 7-man Lomonosov Tablebases provide deeper-than-ever insight into chess endgame.